 - Tobacco-Free Policy.
 The organization has a written, 100% tobacco-free campus policy that prohibits the smoking and use of all tobacco products, including cigarettes, smokeless tobacco, and e-cigarettes.
 Smoking and tobacco product use by employees, providers, patients, clients, students, visitors, and/or contractors is prohibited at all times on the property, including in parking lots, in all organization owned or leased vehicles, and at satellite offices or buildings.

 - Policy Communication and Enforcement.
-Written policies and procedures exist that detail the healthcare organization’s policy (whether it is 100% tobacco-free or not) including a plan for enforcement and employee expectations.
-The tobacco-free policy defines staff members or departments that are responsible for enforcing the policy; including non-compliance.
+The organization has written policies and procedures that detail how the tobacco policy (whether 100% tobacco-free or not) is enforced and employee expectations.
+The policy defines staff or departments responsible for policy enforcement.

 Questions?
 Contact [email protected] and we would be happy to assist you.